 Almost all applications like MS office, Adobe products etc work fine.
 Outlook Express and Internet Explorer are difficult to install in a Cryptainer drive.

 Microsoft Outlook Express has a known compatibility issue with removable or network drives.
 That is, you can not place your mail folders on the removable or network drives.

 According to Microsoft, The Outlook Express message folder must be located on a local hard disk, not on removable media or a network share.
 Other e-mail clients work fine (The Bat, Eudora etc..)

 Yes, by using Cryptainer it is possible to encrypt files directly on any removable media.
-Cryptainer has the flexibility to store and port data on removable media like Zip disks, tape drives, MO drives, USB drive, CD-RW, DVD-RW etc. All you need to do is to simply point to the location of your external drive (removable media) while creating the Cryptainer volume.
+Cryptainer has the flexibility to store and port data on removable media like Zip disks, tape drives, MO drives, USB drive, CD-RW, DVD-RW etc. All you need to do is to simply point to the location of your external drive (removable media) while creating the Cryptainer vault.

 These volume files contain all your data.
 Once mounted - after you enter the password/phrase, Cryptainer vaults are accessible as removable drives.